 ESPN + is ESPN’s new streaming service, and it’s all within the ESPN app, so there’s no need to download anything extra.

-Formerly DirecTV Now, you can stream TV, sports, news, movies and more through this service.
+Formerly AT&T TV Now, you can use DIRECTV Stream to stream live TV, regional sports networks, news, movies, and more through this service.

-There are 45 – 125 channels, depending on which package you choose.
+There are 75 – 150+ channels, depending on which package you choose.

 I don’t think I’ve seen so many stories about a TV-related thing before Disney + came out – it was all over social media!

-There’s the usual Disney stuff, but don’t forget about all of the Marvel, Pixar, Star Wars and more!
+There’s the usual Disney stuff, but don’t forget about all of the Marvel, Pixar, Star Wars, and more!
 Disney owns pretty much everything by now.

-Free Movie Streaming Services
+16. Free Live TV Streaming Services

 Why not make your digital entertainment completely free?

-Start a Different Hobby
+Or… Start a Different Hobby

 The best alternative to cable TV?
 Pretty much anything that isn’t watching TV!

-Yes, watching TV is a great way to kick back and relax, but there are some other things that you could try instead.
+Yes, putting on the TV and plopping on the couch is a great way to kick back and relax, but there are some other things that you could try instead.